ecmwf/polytope/docs/Service/Features/timeseries.md

 For a timeseries `type` must be `timeseries`.

-`points` has to be a nested list with two points corresponding to a latitude and a longitude.
+`points` must be a nested list with two points corresponding to a latitude and a longitude.

 `axes` refers to the axes on which to generate the timeseries.
-In this case the timeseries is generated across `step` based on the inputted `range`.
-However if the data requested was a climate dataset the `axes` may be `datetime` denoting that the timeseries is generated across that axis.
+In this case the timeseries is generated across `step` based on the feature `range` (see below).
+However if the data requested was a climate dataset, the `axes` may be `datetime` denoting that the timeseries is generated across that axis.

 ## Optional Fields